cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Hashing to curve

-A critical aspect of implementing this protocol using elliptic curve group instantiations is a method of instantiating the function H1, that maps inputs to group elements.
+A critical aspect of implementing this protocol using elliptic curve group instantiations is a method of instantiating the function Hash, that maps inputs to group elements.
 In the elliptic curve setting, this must be a deterministic function that maps arbitrary inputs x (as bytes) to uniformly chosen points in the curve.

-In the security proof of the construction H1 is modeled as a random oracle.
-This implies that any instantiation of H1 must be pre-image and collision resistant.
+In the security proof of the construction Hash is modeled as a random oracle.
+This implies that any instantiation of Hash must be pre-image and collision resistant.
 In {{ciphersuites}} we give instantiations of this functionality based on the functions described in
 {{I-D.irtf-cfrg-hash-to-curve}}.
-Consequently, any OPRF implementation must adhere to the implementation and security considerations discussed in {{I-D.irtf-cfrg-hash-to-curve}} when instantiating the function H1.
+Consequently, any OPRF implementation must adhere to the implementation and security considerations discussed in {{I-D.irtf-cfrg-hash-to-curve}} when instantiating the function Hash.

 ## Timing Leaks